rajp13037-lang/Fraud-Detection-Project/README.md

-Credit Card Fraud Detection System
+# Credit Card Fraud Detection using Machine Learning

 Project Overview:
 This project builds a machine learning system to detect fraudulent credit card transactions.
 Fraud detection is a critical problem in the financial industry because fraudulent transactions cause significant financial losses for banks and customers.